hXtreme/tachiyomi-wiki/Local-manga.md

 the app will see two chapters in a single manga.

+The path to the folder (or archive) with images must contain both the manga title and the chapter name (as seen above).

 You can then access the manga in Catalogues > Local manga.